 Arthritis in older dogs is a very common problem.
-In fact research indicates that approx. 60% of dogs over the age of eight years old are likely to develop arthritic symptoms as they continue to age (This research even suggests that 80% of dogs over the age of eight have the condition).
+In fact research indicates that approx. 60% of dogs over the age of eight years old are likely to develop arthritic symptoms as they continue to age (This study found that 80% of dogs over the age of eight have the condition).

 That’s a LOT of dogs (just over 50 million dogs in the US alone).